juangcarmona/jgcarmona.com/src/content/blog/building-a-sovereign-home-network/index.md

 It holds no business logic, no home automation state, and no device control.
 This is why it can be small (and cheap).

-### Control-Plane-Only Clarification

-The edge hub is **control plane only**.

-It provides:

-* Public DNS anchoring
-* TLS termination
-* Reverse proxy and ingress routing
-* WireGuard coordination point

 It explicitly does **not** provide:

 * Home Assistant instances